IlyaBrod/Pohod15/README.md

     This project presents the design of a 3 DoF bio-inspired robotic leg.
 The desert ant <i>Cataglyphis fortis</i> was used as a reference for segment sizing, with a scale ratio of 1:30.<br><br>
 The structure is mainly composed of FDM 3D-printed parts.
 An additional carbon fiber shaft is used for the tibia, and a silicone molded tip improves surface adherence.<br>
 The actuation system consists of 3 DC motors (MABUCHI RK-370CC-14230), controlled with a custom-built shield made of L298N.
 However, nowadays, there are good Pololu control boards available (<a href="https://www.pololu.com/category/10/brushed-dc-motor-controllers">Pololu control boards</a>).<br>
-An irreversible worm-gear system is built using custom-machined axes jointed to Delrin straight gears to double the motor's torque output.
+An irreversible worm-gear system is built using custom-machined axes jointed to Delrin spur gears to double the motor's torque output.
 These parts can also be assembled from cut threaded rods.<br>
 Angular sensors are based on the AS5600 from AMS OSRAM manufacturer. <br><br>
     <h1>  Files: </h1>
     <h3>./Pohod15ExoC</h3>